purpleidea/mgmt/docs/faq.md

 hands gets us all there faster!
 It's quite possible to use this to build useful automation today, and we hope you'll start getting familiar with the software.

+### The docs speaks of `--remote` but CLI error out `flag provided but not defined`?

+The `--remote` existed in an earlier version of mgmt.
+It was removed and will be replaced with a more powerful version, which is "remote" but via a resource.
+The code is almost ready but it's not finished.
+If you'd like to help finish it or sponsor the work, lmk.
+Sorry!

 ### Why did you use etcd?
 What about consul?

 Etcd and consul are both written in golang, which made them the top two